mvp4g/mvp4g2/README.md

 To prepare MVP4G for GWT 3, the GWT generator has to be replaced by an annotation processor and most of the dependencies of MVP4G have to be removed.

-MVP4G 2 will be the second edition of MVP4G.
+MVP4G 2 will be the second edition of MVP4Ga and will have major changes.

 In opposite to the first version of MVP4G, MVP4G2 will not use generators, JSNI or the widget system.
 Instead it will use Elemental 2 and APT.